 However, the holiday is also celebrated in other parts of Germany, such as in Sorbian communities.
 The West Slavic ethnic group lives in the eastern states of Brandenburg and Saxony, and the majority are Roman Catholics.

 Celebrations of the holiday include a Holy Mass with the Eucharist, followed by a Fronleichnamsprozession (a Fronleichnam procession) led by a local Priest, during which praying and singing takes place.

 Archive photos shows the inside of a Catholic Church during a Fronleichnam Mass in Crostwitz, Saxony.
 The holiday is also celebrated in 26 communities in the eastern State, including in this Sorbian community.
 Photo: DPA

-This and the following barbecue is considered the Fronleichnamsfest, which greatly vary in size from town to town.
+This and the following barbecue is considered the Fronleichnamsfest (which is pronounced like froon-laich-naams-fest) and it greatly varies in size from town to town.

 In Cologne, there is usually a procession involving over 100 ships, while in Bamberg 18 men carry a huge cross through the town.